Frigorific mixture

 A frigorific mixture is a mixture of two or more phases in a chemical system that, so long as none of the phases are completely consumed during equilibration, reaches an equilibrium temperature that is independent of the starting temperature of the phases before they were mixed, and independent of the proportions in which they were mixed.

 Ice

-Liquid water and ice, for example, form a frigorific mixture at 0 °C or 32 °F. This mixture was once used to define 0 °C. That temperature is now defined as the triple point of Water with well-defined isotope ratios.
-A mixture of ammonium chloride, water, and ice form a frigorific mixture at about −17.8 °C or 0 °F. This mixture was once used to define 0 °F.
+Liquid water and ice, for example, form a frigorific mixture at 0 C. Prior to 1954, this property was used to define the zero point of the Celsius scale.
+(Note: Between 1954 and 2019, a definition setting 0.01 °C to the triple point of water with well-defined isotope ratios was instead used.)